phuc-gn/Credit-Card-Fraud-Detection/README.md

 ## Model Training

 We will train a few machine learning models to detect credit card fraud.
 The models we will train are: XGBoost, LightGBM.
-We will use the following metrics to evaluate the models: precision, recall, f1-score, and ROC-AUC.
+RandomForest, Logistic Regression and other classification algorithms will not be used in this project since their training time is too long and they do not perform well on this dataset.

+Due to the highly unbalanced dataset, we will use stratified k-fold cross-validation to evaluate the models.
+The dataset will be split into 5 folds, with each fold containing the same proportion of fraud and non-fraud transactions.

 Grid search will be used to find the best hyperparameters for each model and the best model will be selected based on the `f1` score.